-How to write the letter u in latin.
-Latin translator online.
-How to write a last name and first name
+How to write the letter yu in Latin.
+Translator into Latin online.
+How to write last name and first name

 4 10 636 0

-Unfortunately, the issue of transferring Russian proper names in Latin has long been full of confusion.
-Questions about transliteration (writing in English, and to be precise, in Latin letters) of the first and last name arise when obtaining a foreign passport, driver's license, when looking for namesakes in English-speaking countries, when foreigners try to find ancestors and relatives.
+Unfortunately, complete confusion has long reigned over the issue of rendering Russian proper names in Latin letters.
+Questions about transliteration (writing in English, or, to be precise, Latin letters) of a name and surname arise when obtaining a foreign passport, driver's license, when searching for namesakes in English-speaking countries, when foreigners try to find ancestors and relatives.

 There are several GOSTs and 2 ISO standards that regulate these issues, but in practice no one uses them.
-The difference between the systems of transliteration of names and surnames is observed when translating some letters, for example, E, E, b, b and diphthongs (two-element vowels).
+The difference between the transliteration systems of first and last names is observed when translating some letters, for example E, Ё, Ъ, ь and diphthongs (two-element vowel sounds).

-If in informal communication the rules of transliteration can be ignored, then this is strictly prohibited when drawing up official documents.
+If in informal communication the rules of transliteration can be ignored, then when drawing up official documents this is strictly prohibited.

 Let's understand the intricacies of translation together.